EmilianoMusso/EntwineLLM/README.md

 ![image](./src/EntwineLLM/Resources/vs-entwine-options.png)

 #### Using the extension
-After installing the extension, the following commands will be <span style="color:black;background:yellow">available in the `EntwineLLM` menu, placed in `Extensions` menu</span>:
+After installing the extension, the following commands will be available in the `EntwineLLM` menu, placed in `Extensions` menu:

+> Note: EntwineLLM Menu has been moved to Extensions menu since v1.9.0.
+Previous versions will show the following commands under Tools menu

 ![image](./src/EntwineLLM/Resources/vs-entwine-menu.png)